net-lisias-kspu/ContractConfigurator/Parameters.md

     }

 #### HasPartModule
-**_NEW!_** Parameter to indicate that the Vessel in question must have a certain number of a certain PartModule (or must have fewer than a certain number).
+Parameter to indicate that the Vessel in question must have a certain number of a certain PartModule (or must have fewer than a certain number).

     PARAMETER
     {